MahendraC17/MahendraC17/README.md

 - 🔭 I’m currently working on **Scratching and rummaging head for a topic**

-- 🔭 Finished working on **Exploratory Data Analysis - Renewable Power plants In UK**
+- 🔭 Finished working on **Web Scraping and NLP Analysis of Amazon reviews**

 - 📫 How to reach me **choudharymahendra183@gmail.com**